2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Introduction

-\begin{itemize} \item We introduce a two-level architecture for ASV control on IWs based on DRL.
-Our framework comprises separate agents dedicated to the LPP and PF tasks.
-The architecture takes into account environmental disturbances such as winds, waves, and currents, while also adhering to existing traffic rules and considering the geometry of the waterway. \item To accommodate continuous action spaces, we transfer the spatial-temporal recurrent network architecture \rd{from} \cite{waltz2022spatial} to actor-critic frameworks, and employ it for the LPP agent. \item To assess the effectiveness of our approach, we conduct extensive testing on both agents in a variety of challenging scenarios that are representative of the most difficult practical occurrences.
+In summary, our study makes the following contributions: \begin{itemize} \item \rdd{We introduce the first holistic control architecture for ASVs on IWs based on DRL.} Our framework comprises separate agents dedicated to the LPP and PF tasks. \rdd{The architecture accounts for dynamically moving target ships,} environmental disturbances such as winds, waves, and currents, while also adhering to existing traffic rules and considering the geometry of the waterway. \item To accommodate continuous action spaces, we transfer the spatial-temporal recurrent network architecture \rd{from} \cite{waltz2022spatial} to actor-critic frameworks, and employ it for the LPP agent. \item To assess the effectiveness of our approach, we conduct extensive testing on both agents in a variety of challenging scenarios that are representative of the most difficult practical occurrences.
 In particular, we focus on advanced overtaking maneuvers and situations involving strong environmental forces.
 Furthermore, we validate the entire architecture by using real trajectories obtained from the automatic identification system (AIS). \item \rd{We numerically compare the performance of the two agents with strong baselines in the form of an artificial potential field (APF) \citep{liu2023colregs, wang2019obstacle} method for the LPP task and a PID controller \citep{paramesh2021unified} for the PF task.
 The performance metrics used for the comparison build on \cite{jadhav2023collision}.} \item To ensure reproducibility and facilitate further research, we have made the source code for this paper publicly accessible \rd{in \cite{TUDRL}}.
 In addition, we have open-sourced our trajectory extraction pipeline from AIS data \rd{in \cite{pytsa}}.
-By providing these resources, we aim to encourage the inclusion of real AIS data in the validation process of ASV control systems. \end{itemize} This paper is structured as follows: Section \ref{sec:background} provides additional maritime background information about traffic rules, sensor systems, \rd{and classical path following and planning algorithms.} The newly proposed architecture is visualized and described in \rd{S}ection \ref{sec:architecture}, while \rd{S}ection \ref{sec:theory} details the relevant theory used in this work.
+By providing these resources, we aim to encourage the inclusion of real AIS data in the validation process of ASV control systems. \end{itemize} This paper is structured as follows: Section \ref{sec:background} provides additional information about traffic rules, sensor systems, and \rdd{PF} and planning algorithms.
+The newly proposed architecture is visualized and described in \rd{S}ection \ref{sec:architecture}, while \rd{S}ection \ref{sec:theory} details the relevant theory used in this work.
 Sections \ref{sec:LPP_module} and \ref{sec:PF_module} contain detailed descriptions of the LPP and PF modules, respectively.
 The results and validation scenarios are shown in \rd{S}ection \ref{sec:results_validation}, and \rd{S}ection \ref{sec:conclusion} concludes the paper.